Skip to content

 Want to know what the initial design constraints, assumptions, and trade-offs are, then see our Decisions Log and Design Principles for more details on that.

 It is a starter "template," not a 3rd party library or a fancy 3rd party framework.
-Once you clone it, it is all yours:

 • You then continue to evolve and add your own features to it (by following the established code patterns).